 Documentary films (features and shorts) must focus on real life stories of musicians or performers or songwriters, or include stories about music-oriented events, settings or locations, or otherwise celebrate real life music and musical events in some way.

-Music videos are self-explanatory and may not exceed seven and one-half (7-1/2) minutes in length.
+Music videos are self-explanatory and may not exceed seven (7) minutes in length.

 There are no genre restrictions in any category.